jalexanderqed/cs273_github_nlp/info/README.md

 relevant to a particular set of terms or a full issue (depending on what the end user puts in the text box).
 It should contain a single large editable text field.
-Whenever this text field is updated (or alternatively whenever the user enters a new word), the page should make a POST call to the backend with the following contents:
+Whenever this text field is updated (or alternatively whenever the user enters a new word), the page should make a POST call to the backend address `/users/search` with the following contents:

 ```javascript
 {